eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - stest

 #### The agent shall report workload state WaitingToStop for updated workloads with unfulfilled delete conditions
-`swdd~agent-reports-pending-delete-workload-state-on-update~1`
+`swdd~agent-reports-pending-delete-workload-state-on-pending-update-delete~1`

 Status: approved

-When an
-the WorkloadScheduler shall report the workload state `Stopping(WaitingToStop)`.
+When the WorkloadScheduler receives the `WorkloadOperation` to update a workload, and the workload has an inter-workload dependency with an unfulfilled `DeleteCondition`, and the workload operation of that workload is enqueued into the waiting queue, then the WorkloadScheduler shall report the workload state `Stopping(WaitingToStop)`.

-Rationale: This communicates to the user that the workload is scheduled but not ready to delete because another workload has a dependency to that workload.
+Rationale: This communicates to the user that the delete operation of that workload is scheduled but not ready because another workload has a dependency to that workload.

+Tags:
+- WorkloadScheduler

+Needs:
+- impl
+- utest
+- stest

+#### The agent shall report workload state WaitingToStart for updated workloads with fulfilled delete conditions
+`swdd~agent-reports-pending-create-workload-state-on-pending-update-create~1`

+Status: approved

+When the WorkloadScheduler receives the `WorkloadOperation` to update a workload, and all inter-workload dependencies have an fulfilled `DeleteCondition`, and the workload operation of that workload is enqueued into the waiting queue, then the WorkloadScheduler shall report the workload state `Pending(WaitingToStart)`.

+Rationale: This communicates to the user that the create operation of that workload is scheduled but not ready because the create operation of the update waits for inter-workload dependencies and the create operation shall only run after completing the delete operation of the update with the default update strategy `AT_MOST_ONCE`.

 Tags:
 - WorkloadScheduler